opensensor/django-forms-workflows/docs/QUICKSTART.md

 # Run Celery worker
 celery -A your_project worker -l info

-# Run Celery beat scheduler (for reminders and escalation checks)
+# Run Celery beat scheduler (for reminders, auto-approval, and digest checks)
 celery -A your_project beat -l info
 ```